software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 # Invoicing

-Time cockpit not only serves as a time tracking tool, but also enables streamlined billing for your tracked time.
+Time cockpit not only serves as a time tracking tool, but also enables streamlined invoicing for your tracked time.
 This article explains how you can create invoices for the recorded hours with time cockpit.

 ## Building Blocks of an Invoice